 2) Course Length

-For undergraduate medicine, students can choose either 5 or 6 years programmes.
+For undergraduate medicine, students can choose either five- or six-year programmes.

-Those who opt for a 6 years programme typically spend the extra year carrying out a BSc in a particular area of interest around medicine, such as medical ethics or genetics.
+Those who opt for a six-year programme typically spend the extra year carrying out a BSc in a particular area of interest around medicine, like medical ethics or genetics.

 Students therefore need to be aware of how long the courses offered at their preferred medical schools are.